AdobeDocs/adobe-creativity-mcp/src/pages/support/index.md

 #### "I can't find 'Adobe for creativity' in the connectors directory"

-Confirm you're on a supported platform.
-The directory is not browsable on iOS or Android — use claude.ai or Claude Desktop.\<br /\>\<br /\> Make sure your Claude account is signed in.\<br /\>\<br /\> On Team or Enterprise plans, an owner may need to enable connectors for your organization before you can install new ones.
+* Confirm you're on a supported platform.
+The directory is not browsable on iOS or Android — use claude.ai or Claude Desktop.
+* Make sure your Claude account is signed in.
+* On Team or Enterprise plans, an owner may need to enable connectors for your organization before you can install new ones.

 <AccordionItem slots="heading, text"/>